metacpan/metacpan-puppet/contrib-modules/postgresql/README.md

 ##### `target`
 Provides the target for the rule, and is generally an internal only property.

 **Use with caution.**

 #### postgresql::server::role

-Creates a role or user in PostgreSQL.
+Creates or drops a role or user in PostgreSQL.

+##### `ensure`

+Specify whether to create or drop the role.

+Specifying 'present' creates the role.
+Specifying 'absent' drops the role.

+Default value: 'present'.

 ##### `connection_limit`
 Specifies how many concurrent connections the role can make.